A slack clone in 5 lines of bash

 because it uses declarative configuration.

-The system then complies and reconfigures itself to match root
+The system then complies and reconfigures itself to match root's declaration.

 66: configured with Beaver Labs' channel